Research

 Presented at: NBER Economics of Mobility meeting (2020).

-Media coverage: NBER Digest, The Economist (2020), The Economist (2022).
+Media coverage: NBER Digest, The Economist (2020), The Economist (2022), Forbes (2022), InequaliTalks podcast (2023).

 This paper identifies the negative spillovers exerted by large, successful factories on other local production units in China.
 A short-lived cooperation program between the U.S.S.R. and China led to the construction of 156 "Million-Rouble plants" in the 1950s.
 The identification exploits the ephemeral geopolitical context and exogenous variation in location decisions due to the relative position of allied and enemy airbases.
 We find a rise-and-fall pattern in counties hosting a factory and show that a double curse explains their long-run decline.
 The analysis of production linkages shows that a very large cluster of non-innovative establishments enjoys technological rents along the production chain of Million-Rouble plants.
 This industrial concentration reduces the local supply of entrepreneurs.